joomla-framework/http/docs/overview.md

 The HTTP package includes a suite of classes to facilitate RESTful HTTP requests over a variety of transport protocols.
 All methods return a [Response](classes/Response.md) object which is [PSR-7](http://www.php-fig.org/psr/psr-7/) compliant.
+Additionally, the main `Http` class provides support for sending requests as covered by the [PSR-18](http://www.php-fig.org/psr/psr-18/)
+`ClientInterface`.

 ### Making a HEAD request